 The lockdown is also having a significant impact on the ability of displaced people – like Dlveen’s brother, a mechanic – to earn.
 “There are many families here whose livelihoods depend on daily work.
 With this stopped, their living conditions are difficult,” she says.

 Dlveen is studying, but can no longer attend her English classes.
 She’s also a member of AMAR’s choir, which met three to four times a week before the lockdown.
 “I miss my friends and practising together,” she says.

 Consolation of culture, music and memories

-Just two months ago the choir visited the UK for a tour, performing at Clarence House for HRH The Prince of Wales and in Westminster Abbey and the Bodleian Library.
+Just two months ago the choir visited the UK for a tour, performing at Clarence House for the former Prince of Wales and in Westminster Abbey and the Bodleian Library.
 These are memories Dlveen cherishes now.

 “It was a wonderful trip and everything was beautiful.
 I have longing for every place I visited.
 I hope there’ll be another opportunity to visit again.
 I’ll never forget it.”

 The choir was created as part of a project to protect and sustain Yazidi music, but also to support the mental health of its members, some of whom were kidnapped and enslaved by ISIS.